MBrosik/MBrosik/README.md

 My name is Michał and I'm 20 years old.
 I've started learning about IT when I was 15 years old.
 - 🖱️ I like programming.
 I feel comfortable in creating 🕸️ websites, 📱 mobile applications, 🕹️ games
-- 📖 In my spare time: I try to learn something about machine learning
+- ⏰ In my spare time: I try to learn something about machine learning
+- 📖 Some of my projects are also avalaible here -> [mbrosik.github.io](https://mbrosik.github.io/)

 ## Technologies